 Photo libraries and digital asset management systems are most often used in environments that produce or publish new materials using the stored digital content.
 Stock or commissioned images, graphical items, audio-visual materials, branding and re-usable text items are common examples.
 Professional photographers, publishers, broadcasters, audiovisual studios, web or graphic designers and others who deal with creation, editing and manipulation of digital content tend to require these kinds of systems.

 Web content management systems are generally hosted on a local or remote web server, enabling the upload of a variety of content for use in developing website content or for making available as downloadable media from websites.
-Apart from administrative restrictions (such as limits to editing rights), web content management systems frequently have only minimal collection, version or metadata control.
+Apart from administrative restrictions (such as limits to editing rights), web content management systems frequently have only minimal collection, version, or metadata control.
 Some metadata may be uploaded with the content, while discovery metadata may be separately added to the website content as tags and keywords.
-Generally these systems are not suitable for long-term content or collection management, storage or archiving.
+Generally these systems are not suitable for long-term content or ollection management, storage, or archiving.

 A content management solution might suit your needs if one or more of the following applies:

-A digital repository is a software system for centralised storage, access and management of digital content generally in a networked environment.
+A digital repository is a software system for centralised storage of, access to, and management of digital content, generally in a networked environment.
 Some repositories focus primarily on storage and access, while others function as a digital equivalent of a traditional library system.
-These digital libraries are repositories that accept content and then classify, catalogue, preserve, curate and enable retrieval of the content throughout its lifecycle.
+These digital libraries are repositories that accept content and then classify, catalogue, preserve, curate, and enable retrieval of the content throughout its lifecycle.

-Repositories are commonly used by libraries, archives, universities, research institutes and other institutions to manage and store digital content over the long term.
+Repositories are commonly used by libraries, archives, universities, research institutes, and other institutions to manage and store digital content over the long term.
 Many are capable of dealing with structured and unstructured content and a variety of formats.
-The software system may provide a different form of access to a repository depending on whether the user is submitting content, curating content, or retrieving content.
+The software system may provide a different form of access to a repository depending on whether the user is submitting, curating, or retrieving content.